Have you ever considered the fact that bouncing on a trampoline can help to improve someone's eyesight?

 Under Developed Ocular Motor Skills

 Unfortunately, children with underdeveloped ocular motor and visual perception skills are at a disadvantage at school.
 They may have problems learning to read or write, as they cannot effectively focus their eyes on the required point.
 This might mean skipping lines of text, or easily losing their place when reading.
-Long-term sight issues can lead to problems in school and a possible low attainment of literacy and education.
+Long-term sight issues can lead to problems in school and possible low attainment of literacy and education.

 The challenges do not stop in the classroom.
 Children with poor ocular-motor skills frequently have problems performing simple tasks at home.
 They may find hand-eye coordination to be almost impossible, as they lack the ability to synchronise their body's reaction to their vision.
 A child may not be able to achieve simple tasks, such as catching a ball, which can lead to their exclusion during games and activities and lead to poor self-esteem.